GreenAntTech/JSphere/ElementJS.md

     *   **`'clock-app'`**: This is a unique string that identifies your component.
 It will be used in your HTML via the `el-is` attribute (e.g., `<div el-is="clock-app" el-id="clockApp"></div>`).
     *   **`(el) => { ... }`**: This is the **initialization function** for your component.
 It receives a single argument, `el`, which is a reference to the actual HTML element that this component instance is attached to.
 This `el` object is augmented with `elementJS`-specific properties and methods, providing the interface to define your component's behavior.
-    *   This defines our main application component.
-The `el` parameter provides access to the component's API.
     *   **`el.state$`**: Used to manage the local reactive state of this component instance, here holding the `clock` object (time and color).
     *   **`onInit$`**: Initializes the `state.clock` object with the current time and a default color.
     *   **`onTemplate$`**: Provides the HTML structure for the `clock-app`.
 Notice how it uses JavaScript's `map().join("")` to declaratively generate the `<option>` elements for the color picker.
 It also declares a child component: `<h1 el-is="clock" el-id="clock" data-bind="state.clock"></h1>`.